 “And the people to whom they prophesy shall be cast out in the streets of Jerusalem because of the famine and the sword; they will have no one to bury them—them nor their wives, their sons nor their daughters—for I will pour their wickedness on them.”
 Jeremiah 14:16

-There was a man named Edgar Cayce who grew up in church.
-It was said that he read his Bible through every year.
-But Edgar Cayce used hypnotic trances to supposedly heal and help people.
+There was a man named Edgar Cayce who grew up in church but became a false prophet.
+He supposedly read God’s Word but added to it the poison of occult practices.
+Cayce used hypnotic trances to supposedly heal and help people.
 Cotton farmers asked him to predict how their crops would do.
 Gamblers asked him to predict which horses would win races.
-Edgar scammed his followers with a “how to” that removed their focus away from Jesus Christ who died and resurrected for their salvation.
+No one should look to tarot cards, hypnosis, palm reading, Ouija boards, or black magic for guidance.
+The Lord is our shepherd.
+He is our guide.

 “Therefore, you shall say this word to them: ‘Let my eyes flow with tears night and day and let them not cease; for the virgin daughter of my people has been broken with a mighty stroke, with a very severe blow.”
 Jeremiah 14:17